rdentato/clibutl/doc/log.md

        2016-09-03 11:33:01 Warp speed to 4.
        2016-09-03 11:33:01 Moving on now.
      ```
-     On success it will return the number of characters written; on error
-     it will return -1.

   - `FILE *logopen(char *fname, char *mode);`
     sets the logging file (i.e. the